ReDI-School/fullstack_bootcamp/projects/01_ecommerce/04_milestone/recap.md

 - Represents a single product with its title, price, and image.
 - **Purpose**:
-  - Demonstrates the use of props to pass data from the parent to the child component.
+  - Demonstrates the use of props to pass data from parent to the child component.
 - **Example Usage**:
   ```javascript
   <ProductCard title="Laptop" price={999} image="laptop.jpg" />